molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/logins-windows.md

 If you try to download the script with Microsoft Edge (default browser), then

- - **you will twice need to confirm that the file is safe and that your really want to store it** (Under download you will need to click `Keep`, then `Show more` > `Keep anyway`)
+ - Microsoft Edge: **you will twice need to confirm that the file is safe and that your really want to store it** (Under download you will need to click `Keep`, then `Show more` > `Keep anyway`)
- - alternatively you can open the link and copy the file content and paste on your Windows computer and save it with 'windows-login.bat' filename
+ - another browser: download works, but when executing you get `Windows protected` warning, and you must click on `More info` (small text at top right part of the window), then click `Run anyway`.
+ - alternatively, you can simply click on the link, select and copy paste text into a filename called `logins-windows.bat` (the `.bat` ending is needed in order for the file to become exeutable)

-Once you save the file, you can execute, and the configuration will be done almost automatically.
+Once you have the file, run it and the rest of the configuration will be done mostly autormatically.

 ### 2.1 Manual configuration with